spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-the-merchant-feature.md

 {% info_block warningBox "Verification" %}

-Verify the following changes by checking your database
+Make sure the following changes have been applied in the database:

 | DATABASE SECURITY    | TYPE | EVENT |
 |----------------------|-|-|